 The Goods Shed, Canterbury, Kent

-A short walk from Canterbury Station, you’ll find The Goods Shed.
+Next to Canterbury Station, you’ll find The Goods Shed.
 It’s an all-in-one farmers’ market, food hall and restaurant all housed in a beautiful brick-built shed that was previously used to store coal and railway engines.
 Come here for a taste of Kent, a region that is known as ‘The Garden of England’.

-The Goods Shed
+The Goods Shed, Canterbury

 The vision of farmer’s daughter, Susanna Sait, The Goods Shed in Canterbury originally opened in 2002 as a farmers’ market.
 It has since evolved into an amazing food hall, packed to the rafters with the very best in fresh local produce.
 It was previously a disused building and had been used for storing coal and then for railway engines that went up and down the Crab and Winkle railway line between Whitstable and Canterbury.

 Shop For Local Kent Produce at the Farmers’ Market

 The Veg Stall is in the heart of the market.
 Every day they go to the local farms and bring the produce to Canterbury so they’re able to tell you exactly where it’s come from.
 They source spray-free vegetables, fruit and herbs from an aptly-named Mr Parsley.
 He grows vegetables for the animals at Howletts Zoo where the Aspinall family are adamant that the animals should eat only the best produce.

 - The Goods Shed is closed on Mondays